 And from there, your sales will drop, as will the parent BMX company you bought from in larger numbers than the local distributor could at the time.
 Just like the mining industry on these shores, you’ll take all you can and when nothing is left you’ll walk away leaving a shadow of a former scene.

 I have to say though, in your defence, I’m impressed with Chain Reactions aggressive move into the United States.
 To sell there cheaper than the shops can access product from their own country is a brave move.
 It could just be the impetus the BMX industry as a whole needs to realise the way you do business is leeching the life blood from our scene.
 And I hope this move is the beginning of not just local distributors and shops in every country that has a small industry being unable to compete against you, but those in the US.
+If you live in USA check Publix Weekly Ad, or check: Aldi Catalogue.
 The birthplace and core of BMX.
 As it will be they who make the noise that brings your way of business into the limelight and sees the BMX companies take note.
 With any luck stopping supply to those that sell beyond geographical boundaries.
 Your business model in no way supports or grows a brand locally.
 It’s that simple.